trawat87/book/chapters/in/aws-elasticbeanstalk.md

-On the Beanstlak home page, one can either click on the `Create New Application` button at the top right corner or click on the `Get Started` button in the screen center.
+On the Beanstlak home page, one can either click on the `Create New Application` button at the top right corner or click on the `Get Started` button in the screen center (see @fig:aws-beanstalk-home).
-(see @fig:aws-beanstalk-home)

 ![AWS Beanstalk](images/elastic_beanstalk-2.png){#fig:aws-beanstalk-home}

 ### Step 3: Select Base Configuration

-Provide a suitable name for your application. (see @fig:aws-beanstalk-baseconfig) In the Base Configuration section, select the type of platform you wish provision for you code to be executed.
-There are several option available like Java, Python, Ruby, Go, .NET, PHP, Node JS, Docker and Tomcat. (see @fig:aws-beanstalk-baseoption) For this example we will go with Tomcat.
+Provide a suitable name for your application (see
+@fig:aws-beanstalk-baseconfig).
+In the Base Configuration section, select the type of platform you wish provision for you code to be executed.
+There are several option available like Java, Python, Ruby, Go, .NET, PHP, Node JS, Docker and Tomcat (see
+@fig:aws-beanstalk-baseoption).
+For this example we will go with Tomcat.

 ![AWS Beanstalk](images/elastic_beanstalk-3.png){#fig:aws-beanstalk-baseconfig}